galaharon/cs-autotests/README.md

 ### Arguments
 To enable challenge tests add `-c` or `--challenge`.
 To run a particular exercise add `-e [exercise]`.
 To see a list of available exercises use `-l` or `--list`.
 To run a specific test use `-t [test name]` (remember to use quotes around the name if it contains spaces).

+## Contributing
+If you want to contribute, thanks!
+It's super helpful if everyone adds tests, since the more tests we have the better we can validate our programs.
+### Contributing tests
+To contribute tests, please take a look at the test files already present for an idea of how to style them.
+The files should have 1 line per entry, with no trailing new line.
+All arrays with more than 1 items should be split up 1 per line, use 4 spaces over tabs.
+Make a pull request for the tests.
+### Feature Requests/Suggestions
+If you have any suggestions or feature requests, please open an issue for them, describing the feature you want, and what you want it for.
+Feel free to make a pull request instead if you can write the code yourself.

+## Reporting Bugs
+If you have found an issue with my code (a test that is failing that shouldn't be, or a test passing incorrectly) then please open an issue, describing the bug and steps on how to reproduce it.
+Please include whether or not you were using the cse system, and any errors you get **in full**.
+Similarly to feature requests, if you find a bug and would like to write a fix to it yourself, feel free to do so with a pull request.
+This should still have all the information you would've otherwise put in an issue.